zulip/zulip/docs/testing/manual-testing.md

 Here are searches you should be able to do with autocomplete:

-- stream:design
+- channel:design
-- stream:Verona topic:Verona1
+- channel:Verona topic:Verona1
-- stream:Verona keyword
+- channel:Verona keyword
 - sent by me
 - @-mentions
 - starred messages